mbloch/mapshaper/docs/development/label-tool-design.md

 the file.

-The two sit side by side where they fit and stack where they do not, which is the difference between the two panels: the label panel is 216px and the layer panel 185px, and both labels fit on one line only in the first.
-The menu's `flex-basis` is `max-content`, so it asks for the width its own label needs and the row wraps exactly when the pair will not fit — rather than a width written once per panel, which would have to be revisited every time either label changed.
+The two sit side by side where they fit and stack where they do not, which is what separated the panels while the layer panel was still 185px and the label panel 216px.
+The menu's `flex-basis` is `max-content`, so it asks for the width its own label needs and the row wraps exactly when the pair will not fit — rather than a width written once per panel, which would have to be revisited every time either label changed, or a panel was rewidened.

 That simplified behaviour and not just appearance.
 The old control applied a style on `change` and then went on displaying it, so the display had to be